ndew623/mnpk8sguides/kustomize/README.md

 # What is Kustomize

-Kustomize is locally installed tool.
+Kustomize is a locally installed tool.

-It comes built-in to `kubectl`.
+It comes built-in with kubectl.

-The `kubectl version` command will output your `kubectl` and Kubernetes server versions, but it should also include the kustomize version that's built in to `kubectl`.
+The `kubectl version` command will output your kubectl and Kubernetes server versions, but it should also include the kustomize version that's built-in to kubectl.
+(It is also possible to install other versions of kustomize independently of kubectl.)

 The purpose of kustomize is to help in using one manifest file across multiple clusters.